spyderweb47/dev-docs/contribute/unstoppable-quests.md

 ## Suggestions for a New Quest

 Do you have any questions?
 Suggestions for another quest (we're always considering new ones)?
-Reach out on our [Discord](https://discord.com/invite/b6ZVxSZ9Hn).
+Reach out on our..
+[Discord](https://discord.com/invite/b6ZVxSZ9Hn).